sindresorhus/conf/readme.md

 Type: `string`<br>
 Default: `nodejs`

-Suffix to be added to `projectName` during config file creation.
+Suffix appended to `projectName` during config file creation to avoid name conflicts with native apps.

 You can pass an empty string in order to disable any suffixes at all.